zramsay/eris-cli/docs/tutorials/getting-started.md

 ```

 Now you'll make a file in this directory.
 Let's assume that is called `idi.sol` and has the following contents

+XXXXX use the sexy templating stuff for bash!!!!!

 ```javascript
 contract IdisContractsFTW {